MGM Holdings: Attempted sale and bankruptcy protection

 MGM originally set January 15, 2010 as the deadline to receive bids from the companies interested in acquiring the studio.
 However, fewer bids than expected were made.
 Reliance Entertainment, which has a joint venture with DreamWorks Pictures, joined the bidding on the deadline date.
-News Corp. reportedly signed a non-disclosure agreement on or about January 15, and was considering a bid.
+News Corporation reportedly signed a non-disclosure agreement on or about January 15 and was considering a bid.
 On January 17, the New York Times reported that bids had been received from Time Warner, Lionsgate, and a few smaller companies but that most of the offers were below the $2 billion minimum.
 Some of the bids may have been below $1 billion, and nearly all the bids would require MGM to file for bankruptcy first and shed its debt obligations.
 But the Financial Times said sources believed most bids were within the $1.5 to $2 billion range.
 Barclays Capital, a British investment bank, was quoted as saying, "We find it unlikely that MGM's creditors would cleanly agree to a sale price materially below $2bn."
-Time Warner, one media source reported, is seen by industry observers as the leading bidder since it already owns much of the MGM library and has large cash reserves.
-Qualia Capital, previously thought to be a potential bidder, has suggested that MGM's creditors could avoid forcing the studio into bankruptcy by agreeing to transform $500 million of debt into company stock (which would provide MGM with a cash infusion as well as eliminate a substantial portion of debt).
+Time Warner, one media source reported, was seen by industry observers as the leading bidder since it already owned much of the MGM library and had large cash reserves.
+Qualia Capital, previously thought to be a potential bidder, had suggested that MGM's creditors could have avoided forcing the studio into bankruptcy by agreeing to transform $500 million of debt into company stock (which would provide MGM with a cash infusion as well as eliminate a substantial portion of debt).
 By January 23, bids from Relativity Media (about $1.6 billion) and Reliance Entertainment (about $1.8 billion) were received as well.
 Six days later, MGM extended its deadline to March 31, and by the next day, News Corporation suggested that the company should offer MGM some cash to keep the company running.

 MGM stated in February 2010 that the studio would likely be sold in the next four months and that Hot Tub Time Machine might be one of the last four films to bear the MGM name.
 However, some stated that the company might continue as a label for new James Bond productions, as well as other movie properties culled from the MGM library.
 A few weeks later, MGM set March 19 as a deadline to receive bids from companies interested in acquiring the studio, including Time Warner and Lionsgate, although Time Warner was considered the most likely to buy the studio since its Warner Bros. catalog already included all the pre-May 1986 MGM titles originally acquired by Ted Turner.

 Eventually, MGM filed for Chapter 11 bankruptcy on November 3, 2010 and emerged on December 2 when the Federal Bankruptcy Court approved MGM's reorganization plan, which led to MGM's creditors taking over the company.
-On December 17, 2010, the company laid off about 50 staff members.
+On December 17, the company laid off about 50 staff members.